9 best places to buy your wedding album online

 Recommendations are independently chosen by Reviewed’s editors.
 Purchases you make through our links may earn us a commission.

-Wedding season is upon us, and if you’re planning a wedding right now, you’re probably overwhelmed with the sheer number of decisions you have to make.
-With venues, cakes, dresses, flowers, and so many miscellaneous things, the number of choices seems endless.
-Then, there are all the things you have to do after the wedding.
+Wedding season is rushing in, and if you’re planning a wedding right now, you’re probably overwhelmed with the many decisions you have to make.
+With venues, cakes, dresses, flowers, and so many miscellaneous things, the number of choices seems like it doesn't end.
+Then, there are all the things you have to do after celebrating the wedding.

-Wedding albums might seem like an afterthought, but they are essential to chronicling your special night and reliving all of its magical moments.
-To help you cross one more thing off of your to-do list, we researched the nine best places to buy wedding albums online.
+Wedding albums might seem like an afterthought, but they are vital to remember your special night and relive all of its magical moments.
+To help you cross one more thing off your to-do list, we researched the nine best places to buy wedding albums online.
 From the modern to the elegant, these sites make it easy to memorialize your digital images.

 1. Shutterfly